MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

     - **Survey**: Select the survey to be sent.
     - **Email**: Enter the recipient's email address.
     - **Regarding**: Specify a record to associate the survey invitation and response.
 This value is stored in the survey invitation's **Regarding** field.
+You must enter entity logical name in this field.
     - **Recipient details**: Specify a contact to associate your survey invitation and response records with.
 This value is stored in the survey invitation's **To** field.
 Only a Contact record is supported in this field.

     > [!NOTE]